Dokku (Self-hosted Heroku)

 Docker tends to kind of fill the hard drive up with cruft such as old containers / layers and stuf.

 This command will clear all your unused and cached containers.
-Your next builds will likely take longer.
+Your next builds will likely take longer, due to the cache removal.

 sudo docker system prune -a